HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 Blurt.blog is one of the many websites that are powered by the Blurt blockchain and BLURT cryptocurrency.
 All of these websites read and write content to the Blurt blockchain, which stores the content in an immutable blockchain ledger, and rewards users for their contributions with digital tokens called BLURT.

 Every day, the Blurt blockchain mints new BLURT tokens and adds them to a community's "rewards pool".
-These tokens are then awarded to users for their contributions, based on the votes that their content receives.
-Users who hold more tokens in their account as "Blurt Power" will get to decide where a larger portion of the rewards pool is distributed.
+These tokens are then awarded to users for their contributions, based on the votes that their content receives as well as the votes they give out.
+Users who hold more tokens in their account as "Blurt Power" can influence where a larger portion of the rewards pool is distributed.

 <a href="#Table_of_Contents_General">^</a>

 ## <span id="How_does_Blurt_differ_from_other_social_media_websites">How does Blurt.blog differ from other social media websites?</span>

-While most social media sites extract this value for the benefit of their shareholders, Blurt believes that the users of the platform should receive the benefits and rewards for their attention and the contributions they make to the platform.
+While most social media sites extract value for the benefit of their shareholders, Blurt believes that the users of the platform should receive the benefits and rewards for their attention and the contributions they make to the platform.

 <a href="#Table_of_Contents_General">^</a>